sofiayem/rtd-doc-tests/docs/source/requester.rst

 #. **Create a seed getter** function.
 This getter will be reused to put a unique seed into every signed request.

+#. **Create a sender** function that signs and sends requests given the private key.

 #. **Generate a key pair**, export the private key into a file, and store it in some secure place.

-#. **Create a sender** function that signs and sends requests given the private key.

-#. **Form a member-create request** and call the sender function to send it.
+#. **Form a member creation request** and call the sender function to send it.

 #. **Form a transfer request** and, again, call the sender function.